-- Make attacks with characters on your side. - Characters in your front row characters can make melee attacks. - Characters in your back row with can make ranged attacks. - While you're not attacking, characters on your side may use Main Super Powers and you may play Main Plot Twists.
+- Make attacks with characters on your side.

+- Characters in your front row characters can make melee attacks

+- Characters in your back row with an make ranged attacks.

+- While you're not attacking, you may use

+Main Super Powers and play Main Plot Twists.